Was a spectator for the majority of the game. Stood no chance whatsoever with the opener as Prudnikov arrowed a strike beyond him into the far corner.

 Drifted from wing to wing to confuse and unsettle the Wigan backline in equal measure.
 Was effective with the ball but showed a willingness to track back too.

-The Frenchman, who seemed to flirt with the idea of a move to England each transfer window, impressed in the holding role.
+The Frenchman, who seems to flirt with the idea of a move to England each transfer window, impressed in the holding role.
 Broke up play well and was quick to get his side on the move.

 Sat alongside M'Vila, and while not as dominant, the diminutive midfield man was constantly cajoling his teammates back into their respective positions and helping to stifle Wigan's offensive play.